Carousel extends AEO status across its group of companies

 02 August 2019

-We are delighted to announce that two business units from the Carousel group of companies, have now been granted Authorised Economic Operator status.
+We are delighted to announce that THREE business units from the Carousel group of companies, have now been granted Authorised Economic Operator status.

 AEO is an internationally recognised mark that simplifies customs procedures and authenticates that Carousel’s customs controls meet EU and HMRC standards to help mitigate delays that could occur in a ‘No Deal’ Brexit scenario.

-This month, Carousel in the UK has attained the Authorised Economic Operator Full certification or ‘AEOF’.
+In August, Carousel in the UK attained the Authorised Economic Operator Full certification or ‘AEOF’.
 This certification is the highest level achievable in the EU programme for Authorised Economic Operators and comprises of both customs simplifications and security.
 In Germany, Carousel is already a holder of Authorised Economic Operator for customs simplifications (AEOC), having gained the accreditation last year.

 The benefits of AEO